Yusran-Code/InvoiceGO/README.md

 # 🧾 InvoiceGO - PDF Invoice Generator in Go

-**InvoiceGO** is a supporting system for PT PERTAMINA’s main application, designed to efficiently generate PDF invoices.
-Built using Go (Golang), it enables both invoice generation and download.
-The system also extracts unprocessed Excel data from the main web application to produce Laporan Operasional (Operational Reports), enriched with additional fields such as vendor name headings and total price/tax breakdowns.
+**InvoiceGO** is an internal supporting tool for PT PERTAMINA’s main application, designed to efficiently generate PDF invoices.
+Built with Go (Golang), it supports both invoice generation and download.
+The system also extracts raw Excel data from the main web application to generate Laporan Operasional (Operational Reports), enhanced with additional fields such as vendor name headers and total price/tax summaries.

 ---